 TAIWAN -- Consumers shopping for an Android tablet will soon have two compelling, 8-inch options from Asus.
 Today (June 1), the company unveiled the premium ZenPad S 8.0 (Z580CA) and the mid-range ZenPad 8.0 (Z380), both of which have colorful IPS displays, DTS sound support, power-efficient Intel Atom CPUs and Android 5.0 with Asus' ZenUI skin on top.

 The ZenPad S 8.0 has strong specs under the hood, including a 2.3-GHz Intel Atom Z3580 CPU, 4GB of RAM and up to 64GB of internal storage.
 However, the device's 2K IPS display really steals the show, providing sharp images that have vibrant color and strong contrast.
-The tablet employs Asus's Tru2Life+ technology, which promises 200 percent better contrast ratios for images.
+The tablet employs Asus's Tru2Life+ technology, which promises 200 percent better contrast ratios

 During our brief hands-on with the device, we swiped through a number of sample images in the gallery which were split in half, with the left side showing normal contrast and the right side showing Tru2Life+ enhancement.
 A picture of a church looked much richer, righter and more detailed on the True2Life+ side.
 A photo of a kitten showed dull gray fur on the left side, but vibrant, more well defined hairs on the right.
 Asus employs a two-layer design for the panel via a process it calls TruVivid, which eliminates the air gap and promises to also improve the color.